kanav99/github-java-ctf/README.md

-# Github Java CTF Submission: Kanav Gupta
+# GitHub Java CTF Submission: Kanav Gupta
 Submission for the GitHub Security Lab CTF 4: CodeQL and Chill - The Java Edition

 ## Introduction